audrasmi/RFFLSCAD/masks.scad.md

 ## fillet\_hole\_mask()
-Create a mask that can be used to round the edge of a circular hole.
+Create a mask that can be used to round one edge of a circular hole.
 Difference it from the hole to be filleted.
 The center of the mask object should align exactly with the center of the end of the hole to be filleted.